nextstrain/rsv/config/description.md

 #### Underlying data

-We curate sequence data and metadata from the [NCBI Datasets command line tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/) as starting point for these analyses.
-See our [ingest configuration file](https://github.com/nextstrain/rsv/blob/master/ingest/config/config.yaml) for the NCBI Taxonomy IDs used to fetch the virus genomes.
+We source sequence data and metadata from [Pathoplexus](https://pathoplexus.org) which ingests data from INSDC and provides data from INSDC together with data that were submitted directly to Pathoplexus.
+See our [ingest configuration file](https://github.com/nextstrain/rsv/blob/master/ingest/config/config.yaml).
-Curated sequences and metadata are available as flat files at:
+Curated sequences and metadata are available as flat files at the links below.
+Note that these data are subject to [data use terms by Pathoplexus](https://pathoplexus.org/about/terms-of-use/data-use-terms).
+In the metadata files below, each sequence contains a field specifying the data use terms of this sequence and a link to the data use terms.
+If you use these data, please pay particularly close attention to the terms associated with RESTRICTED sequences.

 - [RSV-A sequences](https://data.nextstrain.org/files/workflows/rsv/a/sequences.fasta.xz)
 - [RSV-A metadata](https://data.nextstrain.org/files/workflows/rsv/a/metadata.tsv.gz)